 Table of Contents

-Security Assertion Markup Language (SAML) is an XML standard used to authenticate users from an Identity Provider (IdP) to a software provider.
-SAML allows a user to log on once to a site (an IdP) and have access granted to affiliated Web sites.
+Security Assertion Markup Language (SAML) is a suite of protocols used to authenticate users from an Identity Provider (IdP) to a Service Provider (SP) across the Internet.
+SAML allows a user to log on once to a site (an IdP) and have access granted to affiliated Web sites (SPs).
 With SAML and SSO, an organization can require two-factor authentication, enforce geo-location restrictions, and send authentication logs to an IDS (Intrusion Detection System).

-RightScale has SAML 2.0-based Single Sign-On (SSO) functionality for Enterprise Plan customers who request this feature.
+RightScale has SAML 2.0-based Single Sign-On (SSO) functionality for all Enterprise Plan customers.
 With this feature enabled, you can synchronize a RightScale account with an existing identity provider (such as OneLogin, Okta, PingIdentity, etc.) to create, update, and provision users to access RightScale.

 Note: You must already have a SAML identity provider -- such as OneLogin, Okta, PingFederate, or ADFS -- currently set up.
 If you are using a hosted solution, you may wish to search for the RightScale app by name to see if your provider offers a guided setup process.

 Use the following information to set up a trust relationship with RightScale's SAML Service Provider: